England and Wales Cricket Board

-The England and Wales Cricket Board (ECB) is the national governing body of cricket in England and Wales.
+The England and Wales Cricket Board often shortened as ECB is the national governing body of cricket in England and Wales.
 It was formed on 1 January 1997 as a single governing body to combine the roles formerly fulfilled by the Test and County Cricket Board, the National Cricket Association and the Cricket Council.
 In April 1998 the Women's Cricket Association was integrated into the organisation.
 The ECB's head offices are at Lord's Cricket Ground in north-west London.

 The board oversees all levels of cricket in England and Wales, including the national teams: England Men (Test, One Day International and T20I), England Women, England Lions (Men's second tier), Physical Disability, Learning Disability, Visually Impaired, and Deaf.

-Although the organisation is the England and Wales Cricket Board, it is referred to as the ECB, not the EWCB, as a result of a decision by those overseeing the transition from the previous bodies.
+Although the organisation is the England and Wales Cricket Board, it is referred to as the ECB, as a result of a decision by those overseeing the transition from the previous bodies.

 Structure and role

 The ECB is run by an executive management team that reports directly to the chief executive officer (CEO).
 Richard Gould took over as permanent CEO in February 2023, replacing Clare Connor, who had held the office on an interim basis since May 2022.
-He in turn reports to the Chair of the ECB Board, a position held by Richard Thompson since September 2022.
+He in turn reports to the Chairman of the ECB Board, a position held by Richard Thompson since September 2022.

 An executive committee chaired by the CEO is responsible for delivering the ECB's strategic plans.
 Three other committees – Cricket; Audit, Risk and Governance; and Regulatory – work with the senior management team on policy, planning and strategic issues.

 The ECB Management Board is composed of a Chair, a Senior Independent Non-Executive Director, three Independent Non-Executive Directors, five Cricket Non-Executive Directors, the CEO and the Chief Financial Officer.

 There are 41 members of the ECB: